 Is culture the heart of Europe, and if so, is it doing enough to lead Europe – and challenge it?
 In a Britain beset by the uncertainties of the Brexit project, how can we rethink our European identity as more cultural than political?
 The ERC funded Beyond Enemy Lines project and the Centre for Modern Literature and Culture at King’s College London present a one day symposium bringing together activists, creative artists and academics to ask urgent questions about Europe, past and present.
-Speakers include Elisabeth Åsbrink, Tash Aw, George Blaustein, Stephen Brockmann, Lara Feigel, Myriam Francois, Alicja Gescinska, Srećko Horvat, Gavin Jacobson, Esther Kinsky, Suketu Mehta, Ben Schofield, Lyndsey Stonebridge and Adam Thirlwell.
+Speakers include Perry Anderson, Elisabeth Åsbrink, Tash Aw, George Blaustein, Stephen Brockmann, Lara Feigel, Myriam Francois, Alicja Gescinska, Srećko Horvat, Gavin Jacobson, Esther Kinsky, Olivia McCannon, Suketu Mehta, Ruth Padel, Ben Schofield, Lyndsey Stonebridge and Adam Thirlwell.
 The evening panel is a collaboration with Granta magazine, launching Granta 149 – Europe: Strangers in the Land.

 10-11.30 Europe and historical disaster (Council Room)